-I consciously remember my TA at times when my SI joints are hurting, and I’m having trouble making it from Point A to Point B. I think “oh wait– I have this amazing muscle that can help!”
-Then I contract the TA, and it almost feels as though someone or something is giving me a gentle hug in the front of my body, helping to hold me up.
+A big part of my recovery was learning to consciously activate my TA at times when my SI joints were hurting, and I was having trouble making it from Point A to Point B. I’d think, “Oh wait– I have this amazing muscle that can help!”
+Then I would contract my TA, and it would almost feel as though someone or something was giving me a gentle hug in the front of my body, helping to hold me up.

 Although this muscle is in the front of the body, it actually helps to support your whole spine.
 When it’s working, the difference is night and day.

 The tricky thing about the TA is it’s not the most straightforward thing to learn to identify.
 As the guy in this video says above, it’s not like strengthening a muscle like the bicep, where you are looking to create a lot of force.

 In the beginning, for most people, learning to identify the TA and contract it at all counts as “exercise.”
 Because it’s not so much about creating brute strength as it is becoming consciously aware of that muscle, and learning how to contract it when you really need it.

 Technically, as part of the core, the TA is working on some level all of the time, without your conscious awareness.
 However, studies have shown that, in people with back pain, the relationship between the brain and the TA can be disrupted, and the TA tends to be weak.
 So training it has a lot to do with cuing your brain in to use this muscle again.

 Below is an example of a physical therapist showing a patient how to contract the TA.
 You will see that, at the 45 second mark, there are two main instructions that he gives:

 - To draw the belly button down to the spine.